hyperledger-labs/splice/cluster/images/docs/src/app_dev/building/model.rst

 * Never work against CC directly, instead go through Wallet APIs
 * Each CC write (transfer, locking) must require confirmation through wallet

-Integration with Directory App
+Integration with CNS App
 ------------------------------

-* No resolution within Daml, resolve names off-ledger via APIs of directory service
+* No resolution within Daml, resolve names off-ledger via APIs of CNS service
 * Design Daml models to work with parties not human readable names + resolution
 * If needed, check that resolution is still accurate in transaction by passing in cid of entry & fetch it